asarazan/martok/README.md

 ### Why Kotlin?
 Why Typescript?
-We're a huge believer in [Kotlin Multiplatform for Mobile](https://kotlinlang.org/lp/mobile/) -- but also accept the reality of Node's dominance on the backend.
-This creates a schema pipeline from your Typescript backend to your Kotlin data layer on Android & iOS.
+We're a huge believer in [Kotlin Multiplatform for Mobile](https://kotlinlang.org/lp/mobile/) -- but also accept the increasing prevalence of Node on the backend.
+Martok creates a schema pipeline from your Typescript backend to your Kotlin data layer on Android & iOS.

 ### Why Not QuickType?